RAIL-Initiative/RAIL-license-generator_backend/README.md

 * `stag` (staging) from the `master` branch.

 If you need to add more environments, for example, you could imagine using a client-approved `preprod` branch, you can just copy the configurations in `.gitlab-ci.yml` for `stag` and rename the corresponding variables.
 The Docker Compose file and environment variables are configured to support as many environments as you need, so that you only need to modify `.gitlab-ci.yml` (or whichever CI system configuration you are using).

+#### Github

+The Github CI pipeline is a little simpler and only builds the main branch on every commit.
+If you want to deploy your stack from the Github Package Registry, you should therefore change the `TAG` to main while calling `deploy.sh`.

 ## Docker Compose files and env vars